Configure your Entri account

 Step 1.
 Otherwise, the POST

-request will be denied.cname_target
+request will be denied.2.
+Provision an SSL certificate

 and therefore is eligible for an SSL certificate, you can proceed with provisioning the SSL certificate via a POST